xibosignage/xibo-manual/source/en/media_library.md

 maxHeadingLevel: 3
 minHeadingLevel: 2
 excerpt: "Manage file based media from the CMS Library"
-keywords: "upload library media, add media via url, expiry dates, Retire media, enable media stats collection, update media, replace media, usage report, tidy library, purge list, schedule"
+keywords: "upload library media, add media via url, media library expiry dates, Retire media, enable media stats collection, update media, replace media, usage report, tidy library, purge list, schedule"
 persona: "media manager, content manager"
 ---

 # Media Library

-[[PRODUCTNAME]] supports a wide variety of media types, from [Widgets] which are created and stored directly on Layouts and Playlists to file-based media that is uploaded and stored in the CMS Library which can then be reused across multiple Layouts and Playlists.
+[[PRODUCTNAME]] supports a wide variety of media types, from Widgets which are created and stored directly on Layouts and Playlists to file-based media that is uploaded and stored in the CMS Library which can then be reused across multiple Layouts and Playlists.

 {version}
 **NOTE:** [[PRODUCTNAME]] takes no measures to control what content is put on your Displays.
 It is your responsibility to ensure that your content is appropriate material for your desired audience.
 Content must be appropriately attributed if you do not own the rights to it.
 {/version}

-{tip}
-Integration with Pixabay allows for the selection of Images and Videos when adding content to [Layouts](layouts.html) and [Playlists](media_playlists.html) using the [Library Search](layouts_library_search.html) functionality.
-Selected content will automatically add to the CMS Media Library for re-use!
-{/tip}

-Manage file based media by selecting **Media** under the **Library** section of the main CMS menu:
+Manage all file based media by selecting **Media** under the **Library** section of the main CMS menu:

 ![Media Library](img/v4_media_library_grid.png)